Pakistan to charge 3 over failed Times Square bomb

 The three have been held since soon after the May 1 attempted car bombing, but the announcement marks the first time the authorities here have formally acknowledged their arrest.
 They had previously been picked up by the country's secretive intelligence agencies.

-The three to be charged were identified as Shoaib Mughal, Shahid Hussain and Humbal Akhtar.
-All three are educated, relatively wealthy Pakistanis.
+The three were identified as Shoaib Mughal, Shahid Hussain and Humbal Akhtar.

-Islamabad Police Deputy Inspector General Bin Yamin said Mughal, Hussain and Akhtar would soon be charged in court with terrorism offenses.
+Islamabad Police Deputy Inspector General Bin Yamin said they would soon be charged in court with terrorism offenses.

-He did not give specifics, but terrorism crimes can be punished by death in Pakistan.
+He did give specifics, but terrorism crimes can be punished by death in Pakistan.
 It was unclear if the men had been appointed lawyers yet.
-Terrorism trials in Pakistan are always behind closed doors and often last for many months, if not years.

 Yamin described them as having "militant minds" and a strong hatred for America.